Maximize Your Strength: The Power of 1 Rep Max

 What is 1 Rep Max (1RM)?

-1 Rep Max (1RM) is the maximum amount of weight that a person can lift for a single repetition of a given exercise.
+1 Rep Max (1RM) is the maximum weight that a person can lift for a single repetition of a particular exercise.

 Why is 1 Rep Max important?